zpainter/iassist/content/about/general-assembly-minutes-2004.md

 train-the -trainers meetings, and working towards a basic training program, with close to 100% participation at institutional level.

-iv\.
+iv.
 Europe - M Wright: The European report will be amended with new information.
 Europe is at the bottom of a 3 year cycle coming up to a Euro conference.
 She mentioned the problems of maintaining and sustaining membership in Europe.
 The European report will have country